Frequently Asked Questions

 What is the difference between the family conference and the clinic?

-The Family Conference (September 17) is a half-day event open to all families, clinicians, and researchers.
+The Family Conference (September 16) is an event open to all families, clinicians, and researchers.
 It includes presentations from experts, panel discussions, and opportunities to connect with others in the DESSH community.
-The speakers and sessions are still being finalized and will be announced soon.

 You do not need to participate in the clinic to attend the conference—families can choose to attend either or both parts of the event.
 However, individual medical consults cannot be made with individuals who attend without a patient.
 Only DESSH patients will be scheduled in the clinic.